 Safety and efficacy have not been established.

-No supplemental dosage is needed following dialysis.
+No dosage adjustment is necessary.

 For storage information, see the specific product information within the How Supplied section.